skip to main content

 Policy 9250 – Weapons

-The purpose of this policy is to establish parameters for ensuring a safe and nurturing school environment for students and staff by prohibiting the possession and use of weapons on school property and at school-sponsored activities and to provide clear consequences for anyone who violates this policy.
+The purpose of this policy is to establish parameters for ensuring a safe and supportive school environment by prohibiting the possession or use of weapons on school property and at school-related activities.

 Policy Document

-The Board of Education of Howard County is committed to providing a safe and nurturing school environment.
-The presence of weapons on school property or at any school-sponsored activity threatens this commitment.
-Therefore, the possession or use of any type of weapon on school property or at school-sponsored activities is strictly forbidden, except as provided herein.
+The Board of Education of Howard County (Board) is committed to providing a safe and supportive school environment.
+The presence of weapons on school property or at any school-related activity is strictly forbidden, except as provided herein.

 II.
 Purpose

-The purpose of this policy is to establish parameters for ensuring a safe and nurturing school environment for students and staff by prohibiting the possession and use of weapons on school property and at school-sponsored activities and to provide clear consequences for anyone who violates this policy.
+The purpose of this policy is to establish parameters for ensuring a safe and supportive school environment by prohibiting the possession or use of weapons on school property and at school-related activities.

 Within the context of this policy, the following definitions apply: